Forest School Classes

 Dates: Wed 5th July - Thurs 27th July

 Please email email@example.com for more information and to enroll your child..

 What is the Forest Schools approach to learning?

 The primary aim of the Forest School ethos is to maximize the social, emotional and developmental potential of the learner: building self esteem, confidence and creativity, through a holistic approach.

-During the first six weeks of Forest School, the leader is focused on recognizing the qualities of the learner: their interests, schema, learning styles, social and emotional literacy and will then facilitate experiences that help them to build confidence, develop new skills and benefit them throughout their lives.
+Throughout the Forest School year, the leader is focused on recognizing the qualities of the learner: their interests, schema, learning styles, social and emotional literacy and will then facilitate experiences that help them to build confidence, develop new skills and benefit them throughout their lives.